Fornication/Arkays-Commandment/README.md

 Time to '**git gud**'

-Arkay’s Commandment is a Requiem-based mod list that aims to provide a fair, challenging Skyrim experience.
+Arkay’s Commandment is a Requiem-based and 3Tweaks-based mod list that aims to provide a fair, challenging Skyrim experience.
 You will be pressured to manage your resources efficiently, plan your travels carefully, and take on all encounters cautiously, while always needing a backup plan.
 There will be a somewhat steep learning curve for those not used to playing a more punishing list, but my goal is to make progression feel much more meaningful and earned.
 This list features simple permadeath; you have 1 life, no exceptions.

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.**

 ## System Requirements

 - Windows 10
 - Skyrim Special Edition on Steam
 	- You’ll need to launch Skyrim Special Edition from Steam at least once before playing if you haven’t before
 - Latest version of Wabbajack installed to a root folder (example C:\Wabbajack)
 - Enough space to download and install this list
 	- i.
 About 60 GB to download and about 80 GB to install
 - Nexus Mods account (Nexus premium membership is highly recommended)
 - Microsoft Visual C++ x64
 	- i.
 Specifically, the file: vc_redist.x64.exe found here: https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0
 	- ii.
 You may already have this installed; it’s safe to try to install it again if you’re unsure